StratifyLabs/StratifyBlog/content/device/2019-08-16-Using-Strong-Type-Arguments-on-Embedded-Cpp.md

 - microcontroller
 - cpp
 - programming
-title: Using Strong Type Arguments on Embedded C++
+title: Using Strong Type Arguments in Embedded C++
 ---

 Using strong arguments is part of a larger embedded C++ philosophy outlined in the following posts.